Renko charts are one of the best ways to analyze price movements of the financial assets and also filter out minor price movements.

 How to determine the box value?

-Traders can use the “box” settings for setting the brick size that can be set as a specific value or as the Average True Range (ATR).
+Traders can use the “box” settings to set the brick size, which can be a specific value or the Average True Range (ATR).

 A specific point value means the brick size will remain constant even when new data is added to the chart.